nathanieljevans/GSNN/docs/explainers/index.rst

 **Noise Tunnel**

 The Noise Tunnel method enhances the stability and robustness of gradient-based explainers by running them multiple times with Gaussian noise injected into the edge-mask space, then aggregating the results.
-This approach is inspired by SmoothGrad but adapted specifically for GSNN's edge-based architecture.
+This approach is inspired by SmoothGrad but is adapted specifically for GSNN's edge-based architecture.

 *What the results indicate:*
   * **Smoothed attribution scores** that are more robust to model sensitivity